ss1611/CS220-AU-portfolio-1/README.md

 **21/10/21**: Set up GitHub private and public repository.
 Also started on a vague essay plan in the private 'Notes' repository and transfered it to Word for further development.

 **24/10/21**: Completed the first drafts of my past, present and future V+R maps, providing a visual element to help me write my digital identity reflection.

+**26/10/21**: Using my V+R maps, I completed the first draft of my reflective essay.
+I also had a 1 - to - 1 Zoom meeting with an academic libararian in order to practice Chicago referencing.
 <br>

 ## To do list
 - ~~Make past, present and future V+R maps to provide a framework for the essay.~~
+- ~~Complete a first draft of the essay (750+ words)~~
-- Practice referencing in Chicago style in regards to videos/articles on generations, V+R continuum and Prensky's model from 2001.
+- Practice referencing in Chicago style in regards to videos/articles on generations, V+R continuum and Prensky's model from 2001; book appointment with librarian for liason.
+- Receive peer/teacher feeddback on the essay draft for improvements.
 <br>

 ## References